Flexible Work Options

 While the transition will pose some challenges, we can all help out by being understanding and supportive of one another.
 Here are a few key suggestions to help you be effective in working remotely.

-• Stay social.
-Interpersonal connection is important, even if it is done virtually.
+• Interpersonal connection is important, even if it is done virtually.
 When connecting with your colleagues, be sure to take time to talk about what's working and in what ways you need support.

 • See more working remotely tips for success.